xkfx/-/README.md

 A simple chat room in java

 I plan to practice my refactoring skill through this program.

-The code is still full of bad smells, but it's getting better.
-I refator it every day.
+The code is still full of bad smells, but it's getting better for I refator it every day.